Hypercubed/florida/README.md

 Functional accessors in js.

-** Warning: Some parts of the documentation are based on a previous version.
-Update is in progress **
+** Warning: This library is not ready.
+Some parts of the documentation are based on a previous [incarnation](https://github.com/Hypercubed/_F).
+Work in progress **

 ## Install